 There is a mistaken belief that people with intellectual disabilities receive the same or better health care than others - they typically receive sub-standard care, or virtually no health care at all.
 At Special Olympics Kansas we are dedicated to the overall well-being of our athletes, coaches and families and have developed and implemented several programs to promote health and wellness in our community.

 This program has been offered by SOKS since 2003 and provides health screenings free of charge to SOKS athletes at competition venues.
 Offered in a welcoming, family friendly and fun environment, these screenings educate athletes on healthy life style choices and identify problems that may need additional professional follow-up.
 Click on the links to learn more.

 Free medical screenings are offered in a number of disciplines:

-Health and Wellness Programs are funded in part by grants from the Employees Community Fund of Boeing, Wichita and Amerigroup.
+Health and Wellness Programs are funded in part by grants from Amerigroup, Sunflower Health, United Healthcare and the Walmart State Giving Foundation.